MusicDance021 | Performance Residency Cape Town 2020

 MusicDance Performance Residency is Cape Town’s foremost interdisciplinary composition residency for dancers and musicians.
 Now in its third year, the residency focuses on developing individual performance and composition skills, and providing opportunities for artistic networking and collaboration.
 The program will run from 8 March till 1 April 2020, consisting of 4 composition workshops and 2 public performances.
-10 musicians and 10 dancers will be selected to join the full residency programme.
-Musicians and dancers from diverse training, styles and backgrounds are encouraged to apply.
+Musicians and dancers from diverse training, styles and backgrounds will be selected to join the programme.
 Priority will be given to performers who are invested in composing their own work and collaborating with other artists across disciplines and genres.

 The residency promotes collaboration across diverse disciplines of music and dance, and boasts a teaching team with a wide knowledge of techniques and extensive experience in interdisciplinary an inter-genre collaboration.
 Dancers and musicians will work both separately and together to extend their practice of real-time composition and interdisciplinary performance making.
 The teaching team comprises Manuela Lucia Tessi (IT/NL), Vintani Nafassi (MZ), Coila-Leah Enderstein (ZA) and Thalia Laric (ZA).
 The team also includes lighting designer Frans Mandilakhe Zunguze, videographer Dex Goodman and photographer Lindsey Appolis.